ObjectIsAdvantag/sparkguest/README.md

 {
   "sub": "123",
   "name": "Stève",
-  "iss": "Y2lzY29zcGFyazovL3VzL09SR0FOSVpBVElPTi8yYTllMTNlOC0xYWM3LTQxOGEtOTcxMy0zYWQzYzk5MWIxYjU"
+  "iss": "Y2lzY29zcGFyazovL3VzL09SR0FOSVpBVElPTi8yYTllMTNlOC0xYWM3LTQxOGEtOTcxMy0zYWQzYzk5MWIxYjU",
+  "exp": "XXXXX"
 }
 ```

-### JWT issued token

-This token is generated from a JWT issuer token.
+### Access tokens (issued from Guest tokens )

+These tokens are generated from a Guest token by invoking the /jwt/login endpoint
-This token gives access to the Cisco Spark API under the 'Guest' user identity (associated to the JWT issuer token)
+They give access to the Cisco Spark API, SDKs and Widgets under the identity of the Guest user.

 To test the issued access tokens for a user, reach to the [GET /people/me](https://developer.ciscospark.com/endpoint-people-me-get.html) resource of the Cisco Spark REST API, paste the issued token and examine the response to identify the user display name.
-Alternatively, you can simply type: `sparkjwt verify --spark <token>`
+Alternatively, you can simply type: `sparkguest whois <access token>`

     Example of Person details for an issued access token: